wp-plugins/disable-visual-editor-wysiwyg/readme.txt

 Tested up to: 3.1.3
 Stable tag: trunk

-This plugin will disable the visual editor for selected page(s)/post(s).
-The idea behind this came after i had to keep the html intact by the tinymce editor whenever i switched back to Visual tab in the editor.
+This plugin will disable the visual editor for selected page/post..

 == Description ==

-This plugin will disable the visual editor for selected page(s)/post(s).
+This plugin will disable the visual editor for selected page/post.
 The idea behind this came after i had to keep the html intact by the tinymce editor whenever i switched back to Visual tab in the editor.

 == Installation ==